 Choose the right version to download based on the following criteria:

 - WampServer has versions for Windows 32 bits and Windows 64 bits.
-Read this article if you´re not sure which version of Windows you´re running.
+Read this article if you´re not sure which version of Windows you’re running.
 Choose the corresponding version of WampServer.
+Or choose the above-mentioned method to find out your Windows version.

 Download the version you want to install.

-In the pop up dialog box, WampServer will notify you of any additional software that you need to install, like Visual C++.
-Make sure to install these packages first before proceeding.
+Note: In the pop-up dialog box, WampServer will notify you of any additional software that you need to install, like Visual C++.
+As we have mentioned before please make sure to install these packages first before proceeding.

-Doubleclick the icon and walk through the simple setup wizard.
+After successfully downloading from the WAMP Server Website, double-click the icon and walk through the simple setup wizard.
 In most cases the default settings are fine.
-Also note that you can always change these settings later.
+Also, note that you can always change these settings later.
 I usually only change the default browser from Internet Explorer to Firefox or Chrome.
 Here´s a list of all steps:

 - Accept the license agreement